LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/19-PSA.md

 <sup>48</sup> He delivereth me from mine enemies: yea, thou liftest me up above those that rise up against me: thou hast delivered me from the violent man.
 <sup>49</sup> Therefore will I give thanks unto thee, O LORD, among the heathen, and sing praises unto thy name.
 <sup>50</sup> Great deliverance giveth he to his king; and sheweth mercy to his anointed, to David, and to his seed for evermore.

 ## Chapter 19

-<sup>1</sup> «To the chief Musician, A Psalm of David.» The heavens declare the glory of God; and the firmament sheweth his handywork.
+> _To the chief Musician, A Psalm of David._

+<sup>1</sup> The heavens declare the glory of God; and the firmament sheweth his handywork.
 <sup>2</sup> Day unto day uttereth speech, and night unto night sheweth knowledge.
 <sup>3</sup> [There is] no speech nor language, [where] their voice is not heard.
 <sup>4</sup> Their line is gone out through all the earth, and their words to the end of the world.
 In them hath he set a tabernacle for the sun,